Martha Nalubega Wandera, MA, Academic Director

-Daniel Komakech, Lecturer on The Political History of Conflict in Uganda; Colonialism, Ethnicity, and Patrimonialism; and Nature of Wars and Armed Conflict in Northern Uganda
+Dr. Daniel Komakech, Lecturer on the Political History of Conflict in Uganda; Colonialism, Ethnicity, and Patrimonialism; and Nature of Wars and Armed Conflict in Northern Uganda

 Daniel is an African political philosopher and author of Political Economy of Ethics: Values and Valuation in Contemporary Africa published by the International Development Ethics Association.
-He is a PhD candidate in philosophy at Makerere University.
-He holds an MA in philosophy and a BA in philosophy and political science from Makerere University.
+He holds a PhD in philosophy, an MA in philosophy, and a BA in philosophy and political science from Makerere University.
 He is currently working on a book titled Global Human Rights Field: Building an African Hermeneutics and Social Reconstruction.
 He is a senior fellow with the University for Peace, Africa, program and is the current chair of the Uganda Institute for Human Rights as well as the chair of Frankfurt International Research Center, Gulu.
 Daniel teaches philosophy and human rights at Gulu University, Makerere University, and Mbarara University of Science and Technology.
 He is the head of African studies and the director of the Institute of Peace and Strategic Studies at Gulu University.
 His areas of expertise include African political philosophy, critical theory, governance and human rights, and ethics: pure and applied.
 Daniel joined SIT in fall 2012.

-Rosalba Oywa, Lecturer on Conflict Theory and Peace Building and The Role of Women in Peacebuilding
+Ms. Rosalba Oywa, Lecturer on Conflict Theory and Peacebuilding and the Role of Women in Peacebuilding

 Dr. Paul Omach, Lecturer on International Dimensions of Conflicts in Uganda and Recovery, Rehabilitation, and Reconstruction in Northern Uganda: Implications for Sustainable Development